hocinedl/assignment_1_exp/README.md

 - Marker 12 -> rotate until you find marker 13; then reach marker 13
 - Marker 13 -> rotate until you find marker 15; then reach marker 15
 - Marker 15 -> done!

+## Repository Structure

+- **aruco_ros:** Modifications to the marker publisher node for detecting Aruco markers and publishing relevant information.
+- **rosbot_gazebo:** Configuration files and launch scripts for simulating the robot in Gazebo, and also it contains the node that controls the robot movement.
+- **Resources**: This folder includes images, videos, and other resources used in the README and for demonstration purposes.

 ## Implementation Details